-- 1) An apology;
+- 1) an apology;

-- 2) Reprimand;
+- 2) reprimand;

-- 3) Probation;
+- 3) probation;

-- 4) Work or service requirement;
+- 4) work or service requirement;

-- 5) Restitution;
+- 5) restitution;

-- 6) Fine;
+- 6) fine;

-- 7) Prohibition from College classes, functions or facilities;
+- 7) prohibition from College classes, functions or facilities;

+- 8) special terms and conditions of enrollment and/or participation;

-- 8) Forfeiture of room fee, room deposit and security deposit;
+- 9) forfeiture of room fee, room deposit and security deposit;

-- 9) Suspension or dismissal from a portion of the College;
+- 10) suspension or dismissal from a portion of the College;

-- 10) Suspension or dismissal from the whole of the College;
+- 11) suspension or dismissal from the whole of the College;

-- 11) Revocation of admission or a degree;
+- 12) revocation of admission or a degree;

-- 12) Withholding a degree; and/or
+- 13) withholding a degree; and/or

-- 13) Any other action as the College deems appropriate.
+- 14) any other action as the College deems appropriate.

 The Dean of Students may suspend immediately a student if the Dean determines that the student's presence at the College poses an imminent threat of harm to self or others, or to property in the College community.
 Such suspension shall take effect when so designated and may not be stayed pending appeal unless otherwise determined by the College President.